antonio-malcolm/immerable-record/README.md

 All instances returned by Immerable Record CRUD methods, (and wrapper methods defined on the extending class or object), are immutable Immer drafts (as they are returned from the Immer `.produce` method).

 All properties of a draft returned by an Immerable Record can be accessed using vanilla JavaScript dot or square bracket notation.
-As with an ImmutableJS Record, any CRUD actions preformed must be done via built-in methods, which are mostly on parity, with their ImuutableJS counterparts, such as `.getIn` and `.setIn` (Immerable Record has a few additionals, such as `.getInArrIdx` and `.setInArrIdx`, for drilling into arrays).
+As with an ImmutableJS Record, any CRUD actions preformed must be done via built-in methods, which are mostly on parity, with their ImmutableJS counterparts, such as `.getIn` and `.setIn` (Immerable Record has a few additionals, such as `.getInArrIdx` and `.setInArrIdx`, for drilling into arrays).

 Immerable Record also provides a history API, which enables you to easily traverse, examine, and use previous versions of your object.
 Records, from history, are also immutable Immer drafts.